Elektrochecker/shpd-seed-finder/README.md

 # How to build
 ### build script
 On windows the buid script `tools/build.bat` can be executed to automatically build a seedfinder for the newest version of [SHPD](https://github.com/00-Evan/shattered-pixel-dungeon) by running it in an empty (!) folder.
+No files other than `build.bat` are required.
+Git and Java must be installed in order to build the seedfinder.

 ### manual build
 1. Clone the [Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) repository.